tub-rip/eventvision2025/index.md

 **June TBD, 2025, CVPR**, Nashville (TN), USA.
 <!-- Starts at **10 am [Eastern Time](https://time.is/ET)**;  4 pm [Europe Time](https://time.is/CET). -->
-Held in conjunction with the [IEEE Conference on Computer Vision and Pattern Recognition](https://cvpr.thecvf.com/) 2025.
+Held in conjunction with the [IEEE/CVF Conference on Computer Vision and Pattern Recognition](https://cvpr.thecvf.com/) 2025.

 <b>Welcome to the 5th International Workshop on Event-Based Vision!</b>